Recycling and Waste Disposal

 Household Hazardous Waste Collection

-The Chester County Solid Waste Authority conducts collection programs for household hazardous waste products.
-The dates and locations of collections are listed in this Schedule of County Household Hazardous Waste Collection Dates (PDF format).
+The Chester County Solid Waste Authority conducts collection programs for household hazardous waste products and for electronic equipment.
+The dates and locations of collections are listed in these annual calendars.

 Recycling – It’s the law…and it makes good sense